epolderman/UI-Components/README.md

 #### Performance

-- Performance is the art of avoiding work, and making any work you do as efficient as possible.
+- Art of avoiding work, and making any work you do as efficient as possible.
 In many cases it's about working with the browser, not against it. - Paul Lewis [Google Dev Guide](https://developers.google.com/web/fundamentals/performance/rendering/)

 #### Components